NHSDigital/eps-prescription-tracker-ui/README.md

 - `packages/client` Client side react front end for clinical prescription tracker UI
 - `packages/server/` Server side for clinical prescription tracker UI.
-- `SAMtemplates/` Contains the SAM templates used to define the stacks.
+- `packages/cdk/` Contains the cdk code used to define the stacks.
 - `scripts/` Utilities helpful to developers of this specification.
 - `.devcontainer` Contains a dockerfile and vscode devcontainer definition.
 - `.github` Contains github workflows that are used for building and deploying from pull requests and releases.